 This campaign is exactly what it sounds like, an announcement your business is making intending to share information.

-It can be a new product or service, a favorite product returning for a limited time, changes to your business that your audience may care about, like expanding or relocating.
+It can be a new product or service, a favorite product returning for a limited time, or changes to your business that your audience may care about, like expanding or relocating.
 It’s an effort to tell your audience to keep their eyes out for something and keep them in the know, so they’re the first ones to hear about this exciting change.

-Announcements are great at keeping your audience engaged and interested in you and your company by giving them an exclusive first-look with the added benefit of getting them back to your website or store to check it out.
+Announcements are great at keeping your audience engaged and interested in you and your company by giving them an exclusive first look with the added benefit of getting them back to your website or store to check it out.

 Have a special event coming up?
 Maybe you’ll be featured on an online event, you’re a podcast hosting a live show, or you’ll be attending a local farmers market to sell your products.
 Whatever the event is, you can use an email campaign to advertise it and try to promote your audience by showing up and supporting you.